Student Deadline to SGS:

 Are at an early stage of their graduate program (Years 1 to 3).

-Each applicant must ensure that a complete application package is submitted to the Graduate Awards Office (63 St. George Street, 2nd floor reception) in hardcopy by 4:30 pm on Monday, January 14, 2019.
+Each applicant must ensure that a complete application package is provided to the Graduate Awards Office (63 St. George Street, 2nd floor reception) in hardcopy by 4:30 pm on Monday, January 14, 2019.
 U of T alumni may submit their applications by February 1, 2019 (4:30pm).

 Applications that are incomplete, ineligible, or are submitted after the deadline will not be considered.
 Applications or documentation sent directly to the Board administering the national competition will not be considered.